School code: 3962

 Dr. Mark H. Crowell is a practicing mental health professional and senior faculty member at Freed-Hardeman University.

 Dr. Crowell teaches in both the undergraduate social work program and the graduate counseling program.
 As a past director of the social work program, he has successfully coordinated the program's national accreditation since 1981 and continues to assist with maintaining the accreditation.
-He recently opened his own clinic in Jackson to provide clinical services to individuals, families, and groups.
 Dr. Crowell is a frequent speaker on the subjects of grief and bereavement.
 He enjoys writing and is currently completing a book of stories about loss and recovery.
 He is a member of the Academy of Certified Social Workers and is a Licensed Clinical Social Worker.

 Dr. James H. Dalton